cvquesty/centos6-pe2016.4.15/README.md

 # Puppet Enterprise 3-Node Environment
 Includes a Puppet Master plus a Development, Testing, and Production Node

+NOTES:

+This is the current PE 2016.x.x LTS support archive.
+Only use this PE for 2016.x.x work unless you have a specific version need.

+It should also be noted that I have had intermittent issues with Virtualbox/Vagrant/PE in this configuration.
+Sometimes I can "vagrant up" and the instance stands up without issue.
+Other times Virtualbox loses track of something or PE does.

+TODO: Looking to move to Oscar or some other provisioning component in the future.

 In the rollup, I have:

 CentOS Linux 6<br>